Henvezz95/BarBeR/README.md

 The dataset can be downloaded from this [Link](https://unimore365-my.sharepoint.com/:f:/g/personal/319554_unimore_it/EpO-JIoN9HlJlvLBB4cZhREBTTiScfGMg6t1s68ifrtHMQ?e=gRHz0T).
 Once Unzipped, you will find 2 folders inside: "Annotations" and "dataset".
 If you place these two folders directly inside the BarBeR folder there is no need to change the paths of the configuration files.

+# Saved Models
+One Saved Model for every architecture and scale can be downloaded form [here](https://1drv.ms/f/s!AhGbwgwB_qwFgbA0hLye0PkUnmYkVA?e=JMAX5e).
+Unzip the folder and place "Saved Models" directly inside the main repository folder.

 # Folders
 * **algorithms**: Contains a Python class for every localization algorithm available.
 In particular, the available classes are:
   - detectron2_detector.py: loads a Detectron2 model in .pt or .pth format and uses it for localization.